caltechlibrary/cell-atlas/subsections/sporulation-septum-formation.md

 collector: Elitza Tocheva
 ---

-From hundreds of sporulating *Bacillus subtilis* we imaged by cryo-ET, this is the only cell captured in the process of forming a septum.
-As you can see, it is at a very early stage in the process.
-The fact that we do not see more intermediates suggests that once the septum starts to form, it quickly proceeds to completion.
+The sporulation septum forms much like the division septum, as you can see in this *Bacillus subtilis* at a very early stage of the process; FtsZ draws in the membrane and directs cell wall to be built behind it.
+The arrangement of FtsZ is slightly different, though, with filaments forming on only one face of the division plane (facing the larger compartment of the cell).
+A sporulation-specific protein excludes them from the other side (facing the smaller compartment that will become the spore).
+This asymmetry likely explains why sporulation septa are thinner, with fewer layers of peptidoglycan, than division septa.